ahmednader515/mostakblna/YOUTUBE_VIDEO_FEATURE.md

 ## Technical Implementation

 ### New Components
-- `PlyrVideoPlayer`: Custom video player using Plyr for both uploaded and YouTube videos
+- `PlyrVideoPlayer`: Custom video player using Video.js for both uploaded and YouTube videos
 - `Tabs`: UI component for switching between upload methods

 ### New API Routes